SHARP: An Adaptable, Energy-Efficient Accelerator for Recurrent Neural Network: Conclusions

 \section{Conclusions}

-In this paper, we propose LSTM-Sharp, a scalable, high-performance LSTM accelerator, which consists of a novel scheduling scheme --- \textit{Unfolded} that strictly overlaps the LSTM computation by hiding almost all the dependencies, and a dynamically reconfigurable architecture to improve the adaptability.
-LSTM-Sharp tailors the resource allocation based on the requirements of a particular model.
-It achieves significant performance speedup, energy-saving and utilization improvement, for all the design points and various LSTM models.
-Compared to the state-of-the-art ASIC, FPGA, and GPU implementations, we improve the performance by 1.5x, 2.86x, and 82x, respectively, considering 64K-MAC.
+In this paper, we propose SHARP, a scalable, high-performance RNN accelerator, which consists of a novel scheduling scheme --- \textit{Unfolded} that strictly overlaps the LSTM computation by hiding almost all the dependencies, and a dynamically reconfigurable architecture to improve the adaptability.
+SHARP tailors the resource allocation based on the requirements of a particular model.
+It achieves significant performance speedup, energy-saving and utilization improvement, for all the design points and various RNN models.
+Compared to the state-of-the-art ASIC, FPGA, and GPU implementations, we improve the performance by 2x, 2.8x, and 82x, respectively, considering 64K-MAC.
 Our scheme can also be applied for FPGAs, e.g. BrainWave, besides being targeted for ASIC design.
-Finally, we obtain an average utilization of 50\%, for a peak throughput of 30 TFLOPs/s, resulting in 0.38 TFLOPS/Watt.
+Finally, we obtain an average utilization of 50\%, for a peak throughput of 30 TFLOPs/s, resulting in 0.32 TFLOPS/Watt which is 1.7x and 7.4x more energy-efficient than current ASIC and FPGA implementations, respectively.